Thursday, February 26, 2026

 Parapsychology and the Search for Psi - Part1: Overview of Parapsychology

-• ESP (Extra-Sensory Perception) - knowledge without the use of ordinary senses
+• ESP (Extrasensory Perception) - knowledge without the use of ordinary senses

 • PK (Psychokinesis) - mind over matter